SputnikRocket/ArchLinuxARM-rk3588-installer/README.md

 ## Notes:
 - This project is very much a work in progress. therefore, there may be missing features, bugs, and lack of documentation for now.
 - This builder can be made to build for other UEFI capable arm64 devices, but I will not support such configurations.
-- This project is not intended to be a easy one-step way to use Arch Linux, it only takes an otherwise bare-bones Arch Linux ARM generic rootfs tarball and makes it bootable.
+- This project is not intended to be a easy one-step way to use Arch Linux, it only takes an otherwise bare-bones Arch Linux ARM generic rootfs tarball, upgrades it, and makes it bootable.

 ## Contributing
 here are some of the ways you can contribute to this project, to show appreciation for my work: